BYJU's appoints Lionel Messi as brand ambassador amid layoffs and cost cuts

 Although the company did not disclose how much they had to pay to bring Messi on board, this is not the first time BYJU's has gone big on promotions and brand ambassadors.
 In 2017, they roped in Bollywood actor Shah Rukh Khan as their brand ambassador.

 In 2019, they became the lead sponsor of the Indian cricket team after taking over the sponsorship from Oppo, whose contract for 2017- 2022 was worth Rs 1,079 crores.
 The company paid Rs 4.61 crore per bilateral match and Rs 1.51 crore per match in an ICC event.
-Recently, they renewed their contract with the Board of Control for Cricket in India (BCCI) for a reported $55 million.
+Recently, they renewed their contract with the Board of Control for Cricket in India (BCCI) for a reported $55 million (Rs 454 crores).

 As per regulatory filings, the company spent more than Rs 2,500 crore on advertising and marketing in FY21.
-In 2022, as per media reports, they spent $40 million to become the official sponsor of the FIFA World Cup.
+In 2022, as per media reports, they spent $40 million (Rs 330 crores) to become the official sponsor of the FIFA World Cup.

 Layoffs and cost cuts